mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 </div>

-Hopefully you're not hard-coding pixels values which for one, may not be a responsive solution, but instead are reaching towards css `flex` and `grid` features.
+Hopefully you're not hard-coding pixels values which for one, may not be a responsive solution, but instead are reaching towards css `flex` and `grid` functionality.
 Here's a quick 4 steps recepie on how to get to the concentric squares displayed in B above.

 <style>
 #concentric-squares.base{